Passe Crassane

 Fruit

-Skin: Rough and thick (Hedrick).
-Downing describes the ground color as yellow, with slight nettings and patches of russet, and thickly sprinkled with russet dots.
-Hedrick describes the skin as dull pale green, mottled with russet markings, passing to yellow on the side turned to the sun.
+Skin: Rough and thick (Bunyard; Hedrick).
+Sources describe the ground color differently: yellow, with slight nettings and patches of russet, and thickly sprinkled with russet dots (Downing); dull yellow brown, almost covered with rough russet (Bunyard); dull pale green, mottled with russet markings and passing to yellow on the side turned to the sun (Hedrick).

 Season